rilopez/rilopez.com/content/books/what-got-you-here.md

 tags: [leadership]
 ---

->Too often, succesfull people can't tell the difference between wanting to win and wanting to win too much.
+>Too often, successful people can't tell the difference between wanting to win and wanting to win too much.
 >The first part can be a good motivator but the secon is a problem.

 It was an interesting read, it make me realized the effect we have on people could bad if we focused on